 Mutual meets the water needs of its shareholders primarily by diverting water from the Santa Ana River.
-When river flow is inadequate to meet their needs, Mutual can call upon water stored in Big Bear Lake, pump ground water from the San Bernardino ground water basin, buy State Water Project (SWP) water from San Bernardino Valley MWD, or reduce the delivery rate to its shareholders.
+When river flow is inadequate to meet their needs Mutual can call upon water stored in Big Bear Lake, pump groundwater from the San Bernardino groundwater basin, buy State Water Project (SWP) water from San Bernardino Valley MWD, or reduce the delivery rate to its shareholders.

-In 2020, Mutual reported they may need up to 6,500 acre-feet of water from Big Bear MWD including the portion of the SWRCB 95-4 Lake outflows they could beneficially use.
-2020 was a difficult year for Mutual because SCE was out of service between March 3 and December 31 and was only able to deliver Santa Ana River water to Mutual to the Greenspot forebay during this period.
-Fortunately, Mutual was able to use the excess releases from Seven Oaks Dam to help meet their needs.
-Mutual met their overall 2020 water needs by releases from SOD, In Lieu Water supplies from Big Bear MWD, diversions from the Santa Ana River, SWP water purchases from Valley District and local groundwater.
+In 2021, Mutual reported they may need more than 6,500 acre-feet of water from Big Bear MWD including the portion of the SWRCB 95-4 Lake outflows they could beneficially use.
+2021 was a difficult year for Mutual because SCE was out of service and was only able to deliver Santa Ana River water to Mutual to the Greenspot forebay during this period.
+Fortunately, Mutual was able to use the releases from Seven Oaks Dam to help meet their needs.
+Mutual met their overall 2021 water needs by releases from SOD, In Lieu Water supplies from Big Bear MWD, diversions from the Santa Ana River, SWP water purchases from Valley District, and local groundwater.
 Mutual also got some water from the lake releases and dam leakage for fish protection in Bear Creek.